raelovejoy/raelovejoy/README.md

 👋 Hi.
-I like to experiment with tech and media.
+I like to explore and experiment with tech, art, ideas, and media.

 <!---
 raelovejoy/raelovejoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.